 - a) VirtualBox copies the virtual machine settings that were copied into the snapshot back to the virtual machine.
 As a result, if you have made changes to the machine configuration since taking the snapshot, they are undone. - b) If the snapshot was taken while the machine was running, it contains a saved machine state, and that state is restored as well; after restoring the snapshot, the machine will then be in "Saved" state and resume execution from there when it is next started.
-Otherwise it will be in "Powered Off" state and do a full boot. - c) The differencing images holding all the write operations since the snapshot was taken are thrown away, and the original parent images are made active again.
-(If you restored the "root" snapshot, then this will be the root disk images; otherwise, some other differencing image descended from it.)
+Otherwise the machine will be in "Powered Off" state and do a full boot. - c) For each disk image attached to the machine, the differencing image holding all the write operations since the current snapshot was taken is thrown away, and the original parent image is made active again.
+(If you restored the "root" snapshot, then this will be the root disk image for each attachment; otherwise, some other differencing image descended from it.)
 This effectively restores the old machine state.

-If you later delete a snapshot in order to free disk space, one of the differencing images becomes obsolete.
-In this case, the differencing images cannot simply be deleted.
-Instead, VirtualBox needs to look at each sector of the differencing image and needs to copy it back into the parent; this is called "merging" images and can be a potentially lengthy process, depending on how large the differencing image is.
+If you later delete a snapshot in order to free disk space, for each disk attachment, one of the differencing images becomes obsolete.
+In this case, the differencing image of the disk attachment cannot simply be deleted.
+Instead, VirtualBox needs to look at each sector of the differencing image and needs to copy it back into its parent; this is called "merging" images and can be a potentially lengthy process, depending on how large the differencing image is.

 2. Immutable images.
 When an image is switched to "immutable" mode, a differencing image is created as well.
 As with snapshots, the parent image then becomes read-only, and the differencing image receives all the write operations.
-Every time the virtual machine is started, all the immutable images which are attached to it have their differencing images thrown away, effectively resetting the virtual machine's virtual disk with every restart.
+Every time the virtual machine is started, all the immutable images which are attached to it have their respective differencing image thrown away, effectively resetting the virtual machine's virtual disk with every restart.